Code-Institute-Submissions/Project3-7/README.md

         - If Country or origin not selected an erro message will pop up telling the user to fill them in
         - If both options are selected it will return the matches, else display message no recipes found is displayed

-- add recipes
+- Add recipes
     - Form display as expected.
     - All required fields work as expected, cannot submit form without Name, image, prep time, cook time, servers, type and country of origin.
-    - type and country select, need to add validation in python to display error message.
+    - Type and country select, need to add validation in python to display error message.
-    - need at least one Ingredient and one step to submit the recipe
+    - Need at least one Ingredient and one step to submit the recipe
-    - can submit with no allergens.
+    - Can submit with no allergens.
     - Cannot submit recipe with the same name as recipe in database
     - Submit button clears the form and displays a message that your recipe has been added successfully if everything was okay.